+35725368683

 Cyprus Capital Gains Tax

-Cyprus Capital Gains Tax is imposed (when the disposal is not subject to income tax) at the rate of 20% on gains from the disposal of immovable property in Cyprus, including gains from the disposal of shares in companies that own immovable property directly.
+Cyprus Capital Gains Tax is imposed (when the disposal is not subject to income tax) at the rate of 20% on gains from disposing of or selling property in Cyprus, including gains from the disposal of shares in companies that directly own immovable property.

 Exemptions